 salt, to taste (omit for Pitta or Kapha)

 Dice all the root veggies and onion in ½ – ¾ “ pieces.
 Chop the cabbage in about 1 “ squares.
 Chop the dill finely.

-Sauté onions in the oil (or water, if you are on a low-oil diet) until they are translucent, over medium-high heat (and until, if you are water-sautéing, the water is gone).
+Sauté onions in the oil (or a little water, if you are on a low-oil diet) until they are translucent, over medium-high heat (and until, if you are water-sautéing, the water is gone).
 Add the celery, carrots, beets and potatoes and sauté a few more minutes, while stirring.
 Add the cabbage, caraway, and enough water to just cover all the veggies.
 Bring to a boil and then reduce the heat.
 Simmer until everything is very soft—about 45 minutes.
-Add the rest of the ingredients, (don’t forget the tomatoes here) except the dill, and enough water to cover all the veggies.
-Cook for another 5 minutes.
+Add the rest of the ingredients, (don’t forget the tomatoes here) except the dill, and cook for another 5 minutes.
 Blend about half the soup and then mix the two halves (the unblended and the blended) together.
 Then add the dill—keeping out about a tablespoon for garnish– and let cook 5 more minutes.

 Serve hot and garnish with about a tablespoon of sour cream or cashew cream on top (omit either for Kapha and omit sour cream for Pitta) and a sprinkle of the fresh dill.

-I would make this with about 4-5 hungry people in mind and expect a bit leftover.
+I would make this with about 4-5 hungry people in mind and expect–and be happy for–leftovers.
 I recommend tasting this after you’ve added the dill, vinegar, salt and maple syrup and add more of any of them, as you like.
 Omit salt entirely for Pitta and Kapha and either omit or use minimal vinegar for Pitta and Kapha.
 Could substitute a bit of lime juice for the vinegar, for Pitta folks.